ssobii2/Space-Needle-Simulation/README.md

 This creates `ppo_needle_rw_residual.onnx` which will be served by the web server.

-### 4. MuJoCo.js is Already Integrated
+### 4. Dependencies are Loaded from CDN

+The application automatically loads all required libraries from CDN when you open the page:
+- **mujoco-js** (v0.0.7): MuJoCo WebAssembly package
+- **Three.js** (v0.160.0): 3D rendering library
+- **ONNX Runtime Web** (v1.16.0): Model inference runtime

-The application uses `mujoco_wasm_contrib`, a pre-compiled MuJoCo WebAssembly package loaded from CDN.
-No additional setup is required - it's automatically loaded when you open the page.
+No additional setup is required - everything is loaded automatically.

 ### 5. Run the Server